jhylin/Adverse_drug_reactions/README.md

 - cyp_substrates_adrs.csv - *work-in-progress* - eventually (hopefully) it'll contain (all) CYP substrates with information such as drug classes, ADRs and references sources

 Last checked dates for CYP substrate strengths of evidence:
-- CYP3A4 and 2D6 substrates on 24th Feb 2025
-- CYP2C19 substrates on 6th Mar 2025
-- CYP2C9 substrates on 10th Mar 2025
+- CYP3A4 and 2D6 substrates on 24th Feb 2025; 2C19 substrates on 6th Mar 2025; 2C9 substrates on 10th Mar 2025; 1A2 substrates on 9th Mar 2025

-*Please note that all of the CYP3A4 and 2D6 substrates curated in the datasets are based on "[The Flockhart Cytochrome P450 Drug-Drug Interaction Table](https://drug-interactions.medicine.iu.edu/MainTable.aspx)" which is continuously being updated over time (at least twice yearly as quoted from source), so the files stored here may not reflect the most up-to-date version - refer to the table directly if needing latest information*
+*Please note that all of the CYP substrates curated in the datasets are based on "[The Flockhart Cytochrome P450 Drug-Drug Interaction Table](https://drug-interactions.medicine.iu.edu/MainTable.aspx)" which is continuously being updated over time (at least twice yearly as quoted from source), so the files stored here may not reflect the most up-to-date version - refer to the table directly if needing latest information*

 #### **Dedication**